Contributed By ACSV Legal

 New Law on Investment

-The year 2021 has seen some changes in investment restrictions resulting from the new Law on Investment which came into force at the beginning of the year.
-As is customary in Vietnamese legislation, implementing regulations have specified the implications of the new investment law in the first half of 2021.
+The year 2022 has seen some changes in investment restrictions resulting from the new Law on Investment which came into force at the beginning of the year.
+As is customary in Vietnamese legislation, implementing regulations have already specified the implications of the new investment law during the previous year.

 Remarkable Synergies between Local Entrepreneurs and Foreign Capital